PI / Client / get_resource_metrics

 PI.Client.get_resource_metrics(**kwargs)#

 Retrieve Performance Insights metrics for a set of data sources over a time period.
-You can provide specific dimension groups and dimensions, and provide aggregation and filtering criteria for each group.
+You can provide specific dimension groups and dimensions, and provide filtering criteria for each group.
+You must specify an aggregate function for each metric.

 Note